eromatiya/lightdm-webkit2-theme-glorious/README.md

 ### Swipe gestures

 Why do we have this?
 Linux can be installed on almost anything.
 Yes, even on a potato.
-So it exists to save myself some time if someone including myself decided to use this theme on a touch screen device.
+So it exists to save myself some time if someone (including myself) decided to use this theme on a touch screen device (like touch screen potato?
+Who knows).

 + Swiping up on the greeter screen will close it.
 + Swiping down on the login screen will open the greeter screen.